martinjackson/simple-widgets/docs/UsingCSS.md

 ## CSS Files in simple-widgets

-The css files in the simple-widgets library are:
+The css files in the simple-widgets source directory (src) are:

 1. sw-checkboxRadio.css
 2. sw-contextMenuHover.css